Domain-Aware SE Network for Sketch-based Image Retrieval with Multiplicative Euclidean Margin Softmax: Method

-\textbf{EMS V.S.
-Prototypical loss}.
-We discuss the difference between EMS loss and prototypical loss \cite{snell2017prototypical} which is,
+We further discuss the differences between our MEMS loss and other losses.

-The prototypical loss is used in one-shot classification where only few training instances are available for each class.
-Thus $\boldsymbol{c}_{j}$ is directly computed as the averaged mean of training instances; in contrast, our EMS loss is a generalized softmax loss, which optimizes $\boldsymbol{c}_{j}$ from training data.
-Furthermore, the prototypical loss is optimizing the image instances only, while our EMS aims at optimizing the training instances of different classes across different domains.
+\textbf{Prototypical loss}\ \citep{snell2017prototypical} It is defined as The prototypical loss is used in one-shot classification where only a few training instances are available for each class.
+Thus $\boldsymbol{c}_{j}$ is directly computed as the averaged mean of training instances; in contrast, our MEMS loss is a generalized softmax loss, and optimizes $\boldsymbol{c}_{j}$ via back-propagation.
+Furthermore, the prototypical loss is a special case of MEMS loss when the margin is 1.
+It is sufficient for classification task and insufficient for training a discriminative feature space for retrieval task.
 Therefore a margin constant $m$ is introduced to make a balance between enlarging the inter-class distance and shrinking the intra-class distance.

-\textbf{EMS Vs. Angular Margin loss}.
-We further discuss the difference between EMS loss and angular margin loss.
-Besides Euclidean distance, angular distance based loss functions, such as, A-Softmax \cite{liu2017sphereface} and LMCL \cite{wang2018cosface}, are also employed in learning a shared space in many tasks, \emph{e.g.}, face recognition.
+\textbf{Angular Margin loss}.
+We further discuss the difference between MEMS loss and angular margin loss.
+Similar to Euclidean distance, angular distance based loss functions, such as A-Softmax\ \citep{liu2017sphereface} and LMCL\ \citep{wang2018cosface}, are also employed in learning a shared space in many tasks, \emph{e.g.}, face recognition.
 These angular margin losses aim at learning a discriminative distribution on a hypersphere.
-As shown in Table \ref{tab:Sphere-and-cosine}, they define different similarity functions for the instances of different classes.
-Note that $\psi(\theta)$ is an artificial piece-wise function that serves as the extension of $\cos\left(m\cdot\theta\right)$ , in order to overcome its non-monotonicity.
-Nevertheless, it is non-trivial to define the $\psi(\theta)$ in A-softmax function as stated in \cite{wang2018cosface}.
+As shown in Table\ \ref{tab:Sphere-and-cosine}, they define different similarity functions for the instances of different classes.
+Note that $\psi(\theta)$ is an artificial piece-wise function that serves as the extension of $\cos\left(m\cdot\theta\right)$ , to overcome its non-monotonicity.
+Nevertheless, it is non-trivial to define the $\psi(\theta)$ in A-softmax function as stated in\ \citep{wang2018cosface}.
 The scalar $s$ in LMCL is used to expand the range of similarity function; otherwise, the output of softmax function would be closed to the uniform distribution over all categories.